thojmr/PregnancyPlus/README.md

 ## FAQ - Troubleshooting
 - Q: Where do I put the PregnancyPlus.dll?
     - A: It should end up under {Root game folder}/BepinEx/Plugins/xx_PregnancyPlus.dll
+- Q: Why are some outfits not affected by the sliders?
+    - A: Some outifts in Unity are marked as not readable, and the mesh of these outfits can not be altered at runtime.
 - Q: Some of the sliders are not working?
     - A: First disable "Balloon" Plugin Config option since it ignores some sliders.
 Then try adjusting your 'Move Y' slider to make sure it is not outside your characters body.
-Third, make sure P+ gameplay is enabled in Plugin Config, and on the character card (It will be by default)
+Third, make sure P+ gameplay is enabled in Plugin Config, and on the character card (It will be by default).
+Worst case scenario you can try turning on Preg+ debug logging to look for any errors in the Plugin Config.
 - Q: The belly size is suddenly changing when the character moves, or the first time I adjust a slider.
     - A: The default belly size is calculated based on the hip and rib bone width.
-In rare cases It can be due to strange character animations.
+In rare cases It can be due to strange character animations, or character size adjustments.
-    - A2: As time has progressed many bugs have been found and fixed that may slightly affect earlier character cards belly position.
-You can update the cards and re-save them to fix this.
 - Q: There is no slider effect when the character has no legs.
     - A: The character must have a leg scale > 0 for the belly sliders to work correctly.